 Arousal and reactivity symptoms may include irritability, engaging in reckless or self-destructive behavior, feeling suspicious, overly watchful, or easily startled, and having difficulty sleeping or concentrating.

-At your first visit to Sulcata Psychiatry, Ms. Johnston performs a thorough psychiatric evaluation, which may include cognitive testing to pinpoint the specific areas where you can use the most help.
-Then, she works with you as a partner in your mental health care plan, ensuring you receive the education, resources, and relief you need.
+At your first visit to Sulcata Psychiatry, our providers perform a thorough psychiatric evaluation, which may include cognitive testing to pinpoint the specific areas where you can use the most help.
+Then, we work with you as a partner in your mental health care plan, ensuring you receive the education, resources, and relief you need.

 Treatment is highly personalized but may include customized medication management with Genomind® pharmacogenetic testing, talk therapy, or a combination of both.

 Sulcata Psychiatry providers treat the body and mind as a whole and incorporates alternative approaches like bibliotherapy and lifestyle changes, including sleep habits, nutrition, exercise, and stress-reduction techniques like yoga.